Kirk Geier

 University of Toronto

-Joel Diaz is a PhD candidate in Medical Sciences at the University of Toronto.
-He graduated from Florida State University with a BS in Psychology and received his Master's in Data Science from Lewis University.
-Before joining CAMH as a practicum student, he worked as a Research Associate at the University of California-Los Angeles.
-He managed projects on topics such as the neural oscillatory mechanism of attention, value-based decision-making, and brain stimulation for treatment-resistant depression.
-His research interests are broad, but his focus is on psychophysiological measures and neuromodulation techniques in the study of attentional and perceptual processes.
+Joel is a PhD candidate in Medical Sciences at the University of Toronto.
+He earned a BS in Psychology from Florida State University and a Master's in Data Science from Lewis University.
+Prior to joining CAMH as a practicum student, he worked as a Research Associate at University of California-Los Angeles, where he managed projects examining neural oscillatory mechanisms of attention, value-based decision-making, and brain stimulation for treatment-resistant depression.
+His research interests broadly span clinical cognitive neuroscience, with a particular focus on multimodal neuroimaging, neuromodulation, and the study of attentional and perceptual processes.

 Kathy Zhang